cs107-BCXY/cs107-FinalProject/docs/milestone1.md

 ## How to use the package [BCXY](https://github.com/cs107-BCXY/cs107-FinalProject)

-For this Python package we will aim to be easily implementable where calling for example `python -m pip install [package-name]` will download the package and address dependencies such as [`NumPy`](https://numpy.org/).
+For this Python package we will aim to be easily implementable where calling for example `python -m pip install cs107-BCXY` will download the package and address dependencies such as [`NumPy`](https://numpy.org/).

 To instantiate the AD objects, simply running autodiff class and inputting parameters options `method`, `func`, and `values` will run.
 ```{python}